OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 The most effective way to use Cowboy is as follows:

-* Log in.
+1. Log in.
-* Save information about your job in a submission script.
+2. Save information about your job in a submission script.
-* Submit your submission script to the scheduler.
+3. Submit your submission script to the scheduler.
-* Log out and wait for your job to finish.
+4. out and wait for your job to finish.

 > You can set up your submission script so that the scheduler sends you an email once your job is [finished](#nano).